kokokele/superagent-global-end/README.md

 ## use
 ```
+import superagent from 'superagent';
-import {beforeStart, end} from 'superagent-global';
+import {beforeSend, beforeStart, end} from 'superagent-global';

 beforeStart(()=> {